apache/pekko/akka-docs/src/main/paradox/typed/distributed-pub-sub.md

 ## The Topic Actor

-Distributed publish subscribe is achieved by representing each pub sub topic with an actor, @apidoc[akka.actor.typed.pubsub.Topic](akka.actor.typed.pubsub.Topic$).
+Distributed publish subscribe is achieved by representing each pub sub topic with an actor, @apidoc[actor.typed.pubsub.Topic](typed.pubsub.Topic$).

 The topic actor needs to run on each node where subscribers will live or that wants to publish messages to the topic.